aalias01/retail-returns-intelligence/README.md

 - The live API serves precomputed customer features from `models/customer_features.joblib` and curated demo invoices from `models/demo_cases.joblib`.
 Production would join against a feature store and a transaction store.
 - Manual API calls can omit `unit_price_z`, `quantity_z`, and `month_end_proximity`; the API then uses neutral defaults.
 The frontend demo uses curated invoice cases because those fields are already known for real historical rows.
 - The A/B test is a simulation against held-out historical behavior, not a live randomized experiment.
-- The API runs on Render's free tier, so the first request after idle can take around a minute to cold-start.
+- The shared Hugging Face CPU Space sleeps after extended inactivity; the first request to this route can take a moment while the service wakes and loads its models.

 ## Deployment

-Render reads `render.yaml` (New + > Blueprint > connect the repo).
-Manual fallback: build with `pip install -r requirements.txt`, start with `uvicorn api.main:app --host 0.0.0.0 --port $PORT`, health check `/health`.
-Frontend: import the repo on Vercel, root directory `frontend/`, no build step.
-Set `API_BASE` in `app.js` to the Render URL, then add the Vercel URL to `allow_origins` in `api/main.py`.
+From the portfolio workspace, run `bash portfolio_ml_api/scripts/sync_from_portfolio.sh`, commit the changes in `portfolio_ml_api`, and push its `main` branch.
+GitHub Actions deploys the shared Hugging Face Docker Space.
+This service is mounted at `/retail`.
+Vercel serves `frontend/` at the live demo URL.

 ## Project structure